Nolan Miller's Story

 The resulting condition, known as Short Bowel (Gut) Syndrome, required that Nolan be fed 24/7 via a gastrostomy tube and a second central line for Total Parenteral Nutrition - a fluid mixture that can include a combination of sugar and carbohydrates, proteins, lipids, electrolytes and trace elements.
 Because TPN bypasses the stomach and liver, dependence upon it for a prolonged period of time can lead to liver damage or failure.

 Though his vomiting continued, the rate of his feedings was gradually increased, and Nolan was released from the hospital Dec.
 22, 2003.

-At 9 a.m. the following day, Nolan and the Millers, exhausted from the first night at home dealing with feeding pumps and continued vomiting, met with the Intestinal Rehabilitation Program team at The Nebraska Medical Center.
+At 9 a.m. the following day, Nolan and the Millers, exhausted from the first night at home dealing with feeding pumps and continued vomiting, met with the Intestinal Rehabilitation Program team at Nebraska Medicine.

 The Millers found that everyone in the room shared a common goal - to one day wean Nolan off TPN and the feedings.

 And that gave them hope.